welteki/docs.actuated.dev/docs/add-agent.md

 2. Bare-metal on the cloud (higher cost, convenient, high performance)

-    Bare-metal doesn't need to mean on-premises.
+    Bare-metal doesn't have to mean managing hardware in your own physical datacenter.
 You can deploy machines by API, pay-as-you-go and get the highest performance available.

     Bear in mind that whilst the cost of bare-metal is higher than VMs, you will be able to pack more builds into them and get better throughput since actuated can schedule builds much more efficiently than GitHub's self-hosted runner.

+    We have seen the best performance from hosts with high clock speeds like the recent generation of AMD processors, combined with local NVMe storage.
+Rotational drives and SATA SSDs are significantly slower.
+At the lower end of bare-metal providers, you'll pay 40-50 EUR / mo per host, moving up to 80-150 EUR / mo for NVMe and AMD processors, when you go up to enterprise-grade bare-metal with 10Gbit uplinks, you'll be more in the range of 500-1500 USD / mo.

-    There are at least a dozen options here: Equinix Metal, AWS, Cherry Servers, Alibaba Cloud, OVHcloud, fasthosts, Scaleway and Vultr, [see a list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud)
+    There are at least a dozen options for hosted bare-metal: [Equinix Metal](https://deploy.equinix.com/), [Ionos](https://ionos.co.uk), [Hetzner](https://hetzner.com), [AWS](https://aws.amazon.com/), [Cherry Servers](https://www.cherryservers.com/), [Alibaba Cloud](https://eu.alibabacloud.com/en), [OVHcloud](https://www.ovhcloud.com/en-gb/bare-metal/rise/), [fasthosts](https://www.fasthosts.co.uk/), [Scaleway](https://scaleway.com) and [Vultr](https://www.vultr.com/), [see a list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud)

     For x86_64 builds we recommend using [Equinix Metal](https://deploy.equinix.com/) for the best price / performance ratio.
 They also have discounts for reserved instances on contract.
 The smallest instances available are the c3.small.x86 and c2.small.x86.

-    Whilst we don't yet have experience with OVHcloud, they have [a wide range bare-metal servers available](https://www.ovhcloud.com/en-gb/bare-metal/rise/) at a low cost.
-These tend to be paid for per month.
+    We have done customer testing with [Ionos](https://ionos.co.uk) with AMD CPUs and local NVMe, these are very quick and are good value.

+    [Having tested several of Scaleway's servers](https://twitter.com/alexellisuk/status/1605866713815437312?s=20&t=JGh5fGZJWklLTCTVkTVElg), we do not recommend their current generation of bare-metal due to I/O bottlenecks.

     For ARM64 builds the cheapest option is to use the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) instance on AWS.
 For a step up on specs, take a look at the c3.large.arm64 from [Equinix Metal](https://metal.equinix.com/).